eskil/authed_app/README.md

 end
 ```

-The other missing test is the path in `SessionControllerTest` `create`
+The other missing test is the path in `SessionControllerTest` `create/2`
 that actually logs in a user given email and password.
 So let's extend
 `test/controllers/session_controller_test.exs` to test the login path,
 using both correct and wrong credentials.